Our Team

 Joanna is represented by 21st Century Actor’s Management.

-Martin South is a London-based actor who has appeared most recently in The Lehman Trilogy (National Theatre) in the West End.
+Martin South co-produced last summer’s tour of Vanity Fair in which he played Lord Steyne and various other ensembler roles.
 Martin directed our national tour of Macbeth (in which he also played King Duncan) and co-produced our tour of Much Ado About Nothing in which he played Benedick.
-He performed in 1133, Kit Green’s punchy and provocative reworking of Ben Jonson’s Bartholomew Fair.
-Other roles include Y in Love, Love, Love (Theatro Technis) and Mr Rochester in Bronte (Gatehouse).
+Elsewhere as an actor he has appeared in The Lehman Trilogy (National Theatre) in the West End and performed in 1133, Kit Green’s punchy and provocative reworking of Ben Jonson’s Bartholomew Fair.
+Other roles include Keith in Love, Love, Love (Theatro Technis) and Mr Rochester in Bronte (Gatehouse).

-In 2022, he completed filming for Misanthropos, an adaptation of Timon of Athens, currently in post-production.
-And in 2021, he created Remembrance, an immersive audio drama taking place in Abney Park cemetery, which is still available at https://echoes.xyz/
+Film work includes Misanthropos, an adaptation of Timon of Athens (2022) and audio work, includes Remembrance, an immersive audio drama that Martin created that takes place in Abney Park cemetery, and is still available at https://echoes.xyz/

 Martin is represented by 21st Century Actor’s Management.

-Simona graduated from her MFA in Advanced Theatre Practice at the Royal Central School of Speech and Drama in 2019, (with Distinction).
-Simona directed our 2024 production of Much Ado About Nothing.
-She was an Artistic Director of the Tower Theatre in Stoke Newington from 2021-2024.
+Simona directed our 2025 production of Vanity Fair and previously our 2024 production of Much Ado About Nothing.
+She graduated from her MFA in Advanced Theatre Practice at the Royal Central School of Speech and Drama in 2019, (with Distinction) and was an Artistic Director of the Tower Theatre in Stoke Newington from 2021-2024.
 Simona wrote and directed the play About 500, (The King’s Head Theatre, The Union Theatre, The Omnibus theatre) which was nominated for 3 awards.
 Other directing credits include Helen Edmundson’s Coram Boy (Minack Theatre), James Graham’s Labour of Love (Tower Theatre), Martin Sherman’s A Passage To India, (Tower Theatre), Mike Bartlett’s Love, Love, Love (Theatro Technis) and Polly Teale’s Brontë (Gatehouse).
 Simona has directed short plays at Theatre 503, The Bread and Roses, VAULT festival, Flourish Festival, the Arcola Outside and The Pit (Barbican).
 Simona also directs for The Primary Shakespeare Company.

 Andy moved into professional acting in 2022 following a successful career in primary school education as a Teacher and Headteacher.

 He recently appeared in Macbeth (Nottingham Shakespeare Company).
-Previous theatre credits include touring productions Much Ado About Nothing and Macbeth (Moving Parts Theatre Company) and The Taming of the Shrew (Drama Impact).
+Previous theatre credits include touring productions of Vanity Fair, Much Ado About Nothing and Macbeth (Moving Parts Theatre Company) and The Taming of the Shrew (Drama Impact).
 He also appeared in Norman Balon- It’s All True (Shaftesbury Theatre).

 Screen credits include 2024 European Independent Film Festival award-shortlisted short, The Eliminating, dir.
 Mengqing Xia, and Red Cross Campaign Advert (TV).